What Does CBD Stand For?

 The Difference Between THC and CBD

-On the other hand, THC is the primary psychoactive cannabinoid found in marijuana and raw forms of certain hemp products.
+On the other hand, THC is the primary psychoactive cannabinoid found in primarily in marijuana.
 THC is more likely to be used for its recreational properties, as THC gives a person the euphoric feeling commonly associated with the cannabis or marijuana plant’s psychoactive compound.

 CBD works differently than THC in this regard since it cannot get you high.